Trump administration concedes Maryland father from El Salvador was mistakenly deported and sent to mega prison - Local News 8

 “Through administrative error, Abrego-Garcia was removed from the United States to El Salvador.
 This was an oversight, and the removal was carried out in good faith based on the existence of a final order of removal and Abrego-Garcia’s purported membership in MS-13,” the declaration reads.

-The administration argued that it cannot bring back Abrego Garcia because he’s in Salvadoran custody and knocked down concerns that he’s likely to be tortured or killed in CECOT.
+The administration argued that it cannot bring back Abrego Garcia because he’s in Salvadoran custody and knocked down concerns that he’s likely to be tortured or killed at CECOT.

+Abrego Garcia crossed into the US illegally around 2011.
+He had a brush with law enforcement in 2019 when he was loitering outside of a Maryland Home Depot with a group of men who were approached by local police, according to court documents.

+The Prince George’s County Police Department deemed him a gang member because “he was wearing a Chicago Bulls hat and a hoodie” and “a confidential informant advised that he was an active member of MS-13 with the Westerns clique,” according to a court document.

 The-CNN-Wire